bernatixer/SpeakOut/README.md

 # SpeakOut
-SpeakOut - Make tempral chat rooms to talk to anybody privately
+Make tempral chat rooms to talk to anybody privately

 ## How to deploy SpeakOut